weblicht/curb/components/DataContainer/README.md

   - `data`: the array of data objects in the container
   - `displayAs`: a component to render the data in this container
   - `containerId`: an identifier for the container
-  - `idFor`: a function that maps a data object in the container to its unique identifier
+  - `idFor`: the function that maps a data object in the container to its unique identifier

-The `idFor` prop will be automatically supplied, and the `data` will automatically be loaded into the container by the selector function from the Redux store when the container is rendered.
+The `data` will automatically be loaded into the container by the selector function from the Redux store when the container is rendered.
 You must pass `displayAs` and `containerId` yourself.

 So in this example, you could instantiate `SynsetsContainer` like so: